 When you are finally confident that you’ve found positions that align with what you want, and what you have to offer, start applying.

-Don’t restrict yourself purely to job boards, where you’ll have to compete against thousands of irrelevant applications and, instead, look at recruiter websites.
-If you don’t see an open job in the field you are looking for, reach out to EarthStream via LinkedIn or submit your CV.
+Don’t restrict yourself purely to job boards, where you’ll have to compete against thousands of irrelevant applications and, instead, look at renewable energy recruiter websites such as EarthStream.
+If you don’t see an open job in the field you are looking for, reach out to us via LinkedIn or submit your CV.